 No Registration Requirement: There is no requirement to register the Product.
 To receive warranty service under the Limited Warranty, the original dated bill of sale or your original receipt should be presented to Seller upon request as proof of purchase.
 Seller reserves the right to deny any warranty claim under this Limited Warranty if the Purchaser cannot present the original dated bill of sale or your original receipt.

 Handling product complaints: If Purchaser has a product complaint, please contact your local Seller’s Representative at Freudenberg Medical, LLC.
-The allegedly defective Product with its original packaging or equally protective packaging must be returned to: Freudenberg Medical, LLC, 1110 Mark Avenue, Carpinteria, CA 93013-2918, USA, Attention: InHealth Technologies Product Complaints.
+The Product subject to the complaint with its original packaging or equally protective packaging must be returned to: Freudenberg Medical, LLC, 1110 Mark Avenue, Carpinteria, CA 93013-2918, USA, Attention: InHealth Technologies Product Complaints.
+The return must indicate the QN number provided by Seller.
 All returned Products become the property of Seller.
 In case Seller’s technical staff concludes that (i) a Product that has been sent in by a Purchaser was not defective, (ii) the term of the Limited Warranty was over, or (iii) there is no coverage under the Limited Warranty, Seller reserves the right to charge the Purchaser for the costs of shipping and diagnostics.
 For questions or dissatisfaction with a Product the Purchaser can contact Seller’s customer service department via Telephone (Toll-Free 800.477.5969 or +1.805.684.9337, Monday through Thursday, 6:30 am to 4:00 pm, and Friday, 6:30 am to 2:00 pm Pacific Time.
-Our toll-free number may be used from the continental USA, Alaska, Hawaii, Puerto Rico, and the Virgin Islands); Fax (Toll-Free 888.371.1530 or +1.805.684.8594), E-mail (firstname.lastname@example.org), or mail (InHealth Technologies, 1110 Mark Avenue, Carpinteria, CA 93013-2918, USA, Attention: Customer Service).
+Our toll-free number may be used from the continental USA, Alaska, Hawaii, Puerto Rico, and the Virgin Islands); Fax (Toll-Free 888.371.1530 or +1.805.684.8594), E-mail (email@example.com), or mail (InHealth Technologies, 1110 Mark Avenue, Carpinteria, CA 93013-2918, USA, Attention: Customer Service).

 7. Limited Remedy.
 Any warranty claims by Purchaser shall be provided to Seller in writing.
 Failure by Purchaser to give written notice of claim within the warranty period shall be deemed an absolute and unconditional waiver of Purchaser’s warranty claim.
 Purchaser’s sole and exclusive remedy for a valid warranty claim is either replacement of the Product or a full refund of the price paid by Purchaser for the Product.
 This remedy does not include the cost of installation, removal, dismantling, or reinstallation.
 Purchaser will provide Seller with access to all available warranty data and field returned Products.
 Purchaser will also provide Seller with an opportunity to participate in root cause analysis performed by Purchaser concerning the Products.
 Seller shall have no liability to the extent Products are or have been: (a) modified by Purchaser or a third party; (b) modified by Seller at Purchaser’s request; (c) made to specifications not provided by Seller; (d) used or installed in a way not known to Seller or operated under conditions not known to Seller; or (e) subject to misuse, abuse or improper storage, installation or maintenance.